An intern looking at books on a shelf

 We encourage students at non-Russell Group institutions to apply.
 You can check if your institution is a member of the Russell Group.

 Our After you apply page provides information about the criteria we will take into consideration when selecting applicants.
-These include academic merit and potential, socio-economic information, contextual information, and gender for projects in certain subject areas.
+These include academic merit and potential, socio-economic information, and contextual information.